LionelBeato/shreveport/capstone/README.md

 Pick a hosting solution and deploy your application.
 It should be easily accesible by anyone with internet access.
 Once its deployed, you can easily present your application!

+### OPTIONAL: Persistent Database

+Via a hosting solution such as Heroku, you are given the ability to utilize a persistent database.
+Check the link belows for an offical guide on the topic.
+Here I will outline the basics steps you'll need to employ in order to have a persisent database online via Heroku.

+	1. Create a project via Spring Initializer.
+[Here is a link to my starter project with all of the appropiate dependencies](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.4.3.RELEASE&packaging=jar&jvmVersion=11&groupId=com.tts&artifactId=hosted-database&name=hosted-database&description=Heroku%20Spring%20Boot%20sample%20application%20with%20database&packageName=com.tts.hosted-database&dependencies=postgresql,data-jpa,web).
+Set up a standard MVC with at least one endpoint that creates and saves an entity.
+Have that endpoint return the same entity.

+	2. As long as you have the postgres dependency, you are able to set up the heroku plugin and have it work with little configuration.
+Set up an application on heroku.
+Go to your application's overview page and navigate to the "resources" page.
+Under add-ons, search for Heroku Postgres and click on "Submit Order Form".
+Your application now has a bespoke database!

+	3. Navigate to your endpoint.
+In your application.properties, make sure you have `spring.jpa.hibernate.ddl-auto=${SPRING_JPA_HIBERNATE_DDL-AUTO}` if your endpoint isn't working.

 ## Resources

 - [Heroku: Get Started with Java](https://devcenter.heroku.com/articles/getting-started-with-java)